St Joseph's University, 36, Lalbagh Road, Bengaluru-560027, Karnataka, India.

 PREVENTIVE STEPS.

-It will be the endeavor of the committee :
+It will be the endeavour of the committee:

 REMEDIAL STEPS

-• To take cognizance of complaints about sexual harassment, conduct enquiries, provide assistance and redressal to the victims, recommend penalties and take action against the harasser, if necessary.
+• To take cognizance of complaints about sexual harassment, conduct inquiries, provide assistance and redressal to the victims, recommend penalties, and take action against the harasser, if necessary.

 • To advise the competent authority to issue warnings or take the help of the law to stop the harasser, if the complainant consents.